**We're looking forward to reopening. We don't have a date to share yet and until then the Nelson Monument remains closed.**

 Nelson Monument Access Guide

-Download our comprehensive access guide to find out how you can get to and around the Nelson Monument.
+Click on the link below to see our comprehensive access guide and find out how you can get to and around the Nelson Monument:

 For all accessibility enquiries please contact the venue on: